leeroybrun/chrome-shazify/README.md

 - [ ] Put "new search" (in TagsCtrl) in a separate directive/controller
 - [ ] Add volume control for audio preview
 - [ ] When change/select other track for a Shazam tag, add it to the right place in playlist?
+- [ ] When adding tracks to playlist, keep a list of added tracks in this batch.
+Prevent adding a tag twice if we have 2 Shazam tags for it.
+(User Shazamed 2 times the same song, as we are adding them together to the playlist, they are not already existing when we check, so we add them twice...)

 ## Disclaimer